Successful Messaging in the Age of Over-Communication

 Timing in Business Operations

 Many of these messaging methods have become increasingly thought of as consumer-facing tactics.
 Truth is, enterprise operations have more to gain than ever by embracing the right medium at the right time.
 As the supply chain makes a shift to be increasingly digital, it’s not just the senior management and supervisors leveraging technology.
-Companies such as Amazon, Arrow Electronics, and Oneok are placing more managers and operative members into the digital environment to ensure the quality of process and deliver.
+Companies such as Amazon, Oneok, and one of Shockoe’s electronics distribution clients, are placing more managers and operative members into the digital environment to ensure the quality of process and deliver.
 How so?

 - As shifts begin, a push notification including a short list of initial items can remind operators of where to begin their work and click on the application and begin the picking process.